Random Boolean function generation

 This tutorial focuses on the random generation of Boolean functions with prescribed properties, enabling large-scale computational studies.

-Random Boolean function generation enables:
+Controlled random Boolean function generation enables:

-Null model comparisons: Are biological networks special?
+1. Null model comparisons: Are biological regulatory rules special?

 What you will learn